Bastien2203/axolotl-reader/README.md

 ## TODO

 - [ ] Add delete modal for series
-- [ ] Pagnination for series (and favorites)
+- [ ] Pagnination for series (and favorites) in frontend
-- [ ] Remove facets route (replace by real opds version)
+- [ ] Remove facets route (replace by real opds version) (for import book)
 - [ ] Repare downloads
+- [ ] Add reading progress in the API
-- [ ] In upload route, add logic to set series cover to the first book cover
+- [ ] Actually series cover is the first book cover
+- [ ] Add Bulk import for series

+- [ ] Remove JWT_TOKEN env var from Dockerfile and get it from docker run